-The SENCO works very closely with specialists who provide advice and direct support regularly.
+The SENDCO works very closely with specialists who provide advice and direct support regularly.

 Supporting Children with SEND

-Each class teacher teaches PSHE (Personal, Social and Health Education) in class each week so that children have time to consider, reflect and discuss a range of issues and topics so that they develop knowledge and skills to live happy and healthy lives.
-We also have Play Leaders and a buddy system at playtimes for children who feel lonely, and for new children starting at school.
-We have a Learning Mentor who can see individual children or work with small groups of children.
+Each class teacher teaches PSHE (Personal, Social and Health Education), Jigsaw and RTime in class each week so that children have time to consider, reflect and discuss a range of issues and topics so that they develop knowledge and skills to live happy and healthy lives.
+We also have Play Leaders playtimes and access to the rainbow room or art room for children who feel lonely, and for new children starting at school.
+We have a Learning Mentor/ School Counsellor who can see individual children or work with small groups of children.
 This work can focus on specific issues or concerns or can be in place to develop friendship and communication skills.
-For children with specific social, mental or emotional health difficulties we work with the EPS (Educational Psychologist Service), LAWSS (Learning and Wellbeing Support Service), CAMHS (Children and Adolescent Mental Health Service).
-We also offer a counselling service, for those children who need emotional support through difficult situations.
+For children with specific difficulties we work with a range of professionals including EPS (Educational Psychologist Service), SEMHL (Social, Emotional, Mental Health and Learning), Complex Communication and ASD, CAMHS (Children and Adolescent Mental Health Service).
+We also offer support from the Learning Mentor for those children who need emotional support through difficult situations.